gallexis/PyTorrent/README.md

 It is almost written from scratch, python 2.7 without twisted.
 Only the pubsub library was used to create events, when a new peer is connected, or when data is received from a peer.

-As you can imagine, it is not really efficient but it does its job, you can :
+The tool is not really powerfull but it does its job, you can :
 -	Read a torrent file
 -	Scrape any udp or http tracker
 -	Connect to peers